Submissions

 Fonts and Typography: The Symbol font (rather than the normal text font) must be used for Greek letters and mathematical symbols.

-Abbreviations: If abbreviations are used in the text either they should be defined in the text where first used, or a list of abbreviations can be provided.
+Abbreviations: If abbreviations are used in the text either they should be defined in the text where first used or a list of abbreviations can be provided.

 Page layout and styles

-Page size, margins: A4 portrait 210 mm × 297 mm, the all margins must be 2 cm.
+Page size, margins: A4 portrait 210 mm × 297 mm, all margins must be 2 cm.

 Headings and numbering: Major headings in sentence case, bold, left-justified, subheadings should be in sentence case, regular, italics, left-justified.
 Do not number any titles.